Tamagawa International Preschool's Curriculum

 Physical Education Class

-At our Physical Education class, professional early childhood gym coach, Chiba, guides children to enjoy building their physical strength.
+At our Physical Education class, professional early childhood gym coach guides children to enjoy building their physical strength.
 All the children have been participating in the classes with lots of enthusiasm.
 We have been learning to stretch, jump, hop, do somersaults, walk backwards, throw a ball and lots more.
 Our PE program is based on Yanagisawa program, special program tailored for young children.

 Center Based Learning Activities